1101-1/TRustyPasswd/README.md

 #### Database

-The Password Keeper Service will store all password records in a local SQLite database.
+TRustyPasswd will store all password records in a local SQLite database.
 The database schema will have the following fields:

     <id>: a unique identifier for the password record
     <username>: the username associated with the password